oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/gunzip/README.md

 |:---                             |:---
 |`main.cpp`                       | Contains the `main()` function and the top-level launching, validation, and performance measurements.
 |`byte_bit_stream.hpp`            | A bitstream class that has 8-bits (a byte) written in and a dynamic number of bits read.
-|`byte_stacker.hpp`               | A kernel that accepts between 0 and N elements per cycle, collects up N elements, and writes out N elements.
+|`byte_stacker.hpp`               | A kernel that accepts between 0 and N elements per cycle, buffers N elements locally, and writes out N elements when possible.
 |`common.hpp`                     | Functions common across the design.
 |`gzip_decompressor.hpp`          | The top-level file for the GZIP decompressor.
 This file launches all of the GZIP kernels.
 |`gzip_header_data.hpp`           | A class to store the GZIP header data.